yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intermediate/index.md

 <div class="try-it">
   <h2>Try It: Placeholders</h2>
-  <p>In a CodePen, write an array that contains at least five strings and store it in a variable.
+  <p>Write an array that contains at least five strings and store it in a variable.
 You choose what the words are!</p>
   <p>Use <code class="try-it-code">forEach</code> to create a new array of the words from your original array than have less than 6 characters.
 Use <code class="try-it-code">console.log()</code> to verify your new array holds what you think it does.</p>

   <div class="challenge-container spicy-heat">